shedrah/downloader/README.md

-Simple script in Java to download pdf files from known URL.
+Simple script in Java to download files from known URL.